VOBREDIMET Design Framework

 – High ecological footprint in manufacturing an electric car.

 The electric car is a big investment but after all it is a car, not only a mobile battery pack.
-I probably wouldn’t have bought a new car otherwise but now the electric car is a solution for our winter electricity problem.
+I probably wouldn’t have bought a new car otherwise but now the electric car is a solution for our winter electricity challenge.
 I am aware about the sustainability issues of electric cars and especially the batteries which use materials that need to be mined.
 Finland is one of the countries that will be affected as many of the rare metals can be found here.
 Obviously I don’t want an open mine in my backyard (NIMBY) but – even if we forget about carbon emissions – it is also not ethical to forget about the environmental and social problems caused by fossil fuel extraction around the world.
 All that is happening somewhere else far away and we only get the benefit of cheap energy.
 If and as we still need cars electricity is the way to go for personal cars.
 Biogas is also good and essentially zero-emission (we also have a biogas car) but there is not enough production potential for sustainable biogas to transform all traffic into biogas (although there is potential for much more than is produced today).
 (7)(8)

 Water & Hygien